thanhnctu/block-mesh-support-faq/LOGIN.md

 1. `Logout` by going to https://app.blockmesh.xyz/logout .
 2. Go to `Reset Password` : https://app.blockmesh.xyz/reset_password .
-3. Insert you email and click `submit`.
+3. Insert your email and click `submit`.
 4. Go to your email, and click the link you receive.
 5. Fill in the details and click `submit`.